humzakhan/oscillating-pendulums/README.md

 3. Redis is used to persist the configuration of the pendulums, and also track their positions.
 4. The frontend uses plain JavaScript and CSS, along with libraries: `p5.js`, `sketch.js` and `axios` to render the pendulum and make HTTP requests.
 5. WebSockets are used to implement a communication relay channel between the REST API and frontend.
 As of now, this is used to communicate collision detection to frontend, and all other instances.
-6. The REST APIs do not implement any authentication mechanism **on purpose** because the entire application is running locally now.
+6. The REST APIs do not implement any authentication mechanism **on purpose** because the entire application is running locally as of now.

 ### Pendulum Instances